 - Pour combined sausage and veggie ingredients into a glass 9×13 baking dish that has been sprayed with non-stick olive oil.

 - Let cool for 5-10 minutes before slicing and serving.
-Enjoy your delicious whole30 breakfast casserole!
+If desired, top with salsa and enjoy your delicious whole30 breakfast casserole!

 Notes